 - Communication with the patient’s family or caregiver

-- Communication or consultations with other disiplines (nursing, OT, PT, etc.)
+- Communication or consultations with other disciplines (nursing, OT, PT, etc.)

-Speech Therapy Notes Examples: Coordination with Care Team
+Speech Therapy SOAP Note Examples: Coordination with Care Team

 8. Plan of Care

-Write a short description of next session’s plan:
+Write a short description of the next session’s plan.

-- Name the tasks and activites you plan to use next session—”Continue plan of care,” is not specific enough.
+- The tasks and activities you plan to use next session

-- Include why your patient still needs your skilled intervention.
+- Why your patient still needs your skilled intervention

-Below is your free PDF speech therapy note cheat sheet!
+Below is your free speech therapy session note checklist PDF!

-For more Documentation Templates, check out The Adult Speech Therapy Starter Pack:
+For pre-made Documentation Templates and much more, check out The Adult Speech Therapy Starter Pack!